Shutdown proposal pits Democrats' moderates and progressives against centrist Senate dealmakers

 The age of Democrats’ national leaders and the related assertion that they’re out of touch with the base have been defining aspects of the party dynamic for several years, especially with Joe Biden being the oldest president in U.S. history and having to be forced out of a reelection bid at the age of 82.
 But Biden and especially former Speaker Nancy Pelosi, who is retiring from the House at age 85, got credit for muscling through significant legislation during Biden’s presidency.

-Schumer, 74, has never gotten the same credit for his Senate role, and now he faces criticism for not keeping his caucus together, even with public polling and election outcomes suggesting voters were siding with Democrats.
-Schumer aides did not immediately respond to a request for comment Monday.
+Schumer, 74, has accomplishments of his own, having led the Senate as it passed a flurry of significant legislation in Biden’s first term.
+But he now faces criticism for not keeping his caucus together, even with public polling and election outcomes suggesting voters were siding with Democrats.

 “The legacy of Chuck Schumer is caving, not winning,” Progressive Change Campaign Committee chief Adam Green wrote to the organization's supporters Monday, as he called for Schumer to step aside.
 “The best way to unify the Democratic Party and win big in 2026 is to make clear that the new generation of Democratic senators we elect will NOT be following Chuck Schumer down a losing path.”